Parmeggiani-Lab/elfin/README.md

 * UoB: University of Bristol
 * UoW: University of Washington

+### Access to elfin-db:
-**Important**: Elfin requires a repeat protein database called "elfin-db", which contains PDB files of the protein modules.
+Elfin requires a repeat protein database called "elfin-db", which contains PDB files of the protein modules.
 This can be acquired from [this](https://github.com/joy13975/elfin-db) repository.
 Access should be asked from fabio.parmeggiani@bristol.ac.uk (Fabio).
 The reason for restricted access is that these files are unpublished laboratory results (from the Baker lab of the University of Washington).
 Without these module PDBs, Elfin can still run but will not produce PDB outputs - only module centre-of-mass information.

 The old repository with the complete change history is [here](https://github.com/joy13975/elfin-old).
 Files were migrated to this new repository to get rid of massive pack files that git was creating.
 Grid search files can be found [here](https://github.com/joy13975/elfin-gridsearch).